 - arachidic acid (around 1 percent)

 - lauric acid (only about 0 percent to 1 percent)

-How about raw cocoa butter — what makes this different, and is it any better than cocoa butter that’s been heated?
-Raw cocoa butter, sometimes labeled as “pure cocoa butter,” isn’t heated to very high temperatures during manufacturing processes, which means it usually retains more of the healthy fats and other compounds found naturally in cocoa beans.
+- Raw cocoa butter, sometimes labeled as “pure cocoa butter,” isn’t heated to very high temperatures during manufacturing processes, which means it usually retains more of the healthy fats and other compounds found naturally in cocoa beans.
 Similarly, raw cacao powder is made by cold-pressing unroasted cocoa beans.
 To be considered raw, temperatures usually don’t exceed about 115 F.

 1. Prevents Skin Dryness and Peeling

 Why is cocoa butter good for your face?
-While it’s an excellent skin moisturizer, plus it does more than just hydrate the skin — it helps actually heal it from the inside out too.
-It’s a great source of natural antioxidants that are found in cocoa beans (the same kinds found in real, dark chocolate that are tied to benefits like heart health and improved cognitive functioning).
-Saturated fats are especially beneficial for healing dry, cracked skin because they’re easily absorbed and remain on the skin for hours.
+While it’s an excellent skin moisturizer, it does more than just hydrate the skin — it helps actually heal it from the inside out too.
+It’s a great source of natural antioxidants that are found in cocoa beans, plus fatty acids that are easily absorbed and remain on the skin for hours.